top of page

 Job search coaching supports individuals who are actively looking for work.
 This may include people returning to the workforce after time away, those who are unemployed or underemployed, or professionals seeking a role similar to their current position.

 Job search coaching often focuses on strategic planning, resume development, interview preparation, and navigating the job search process.
-Coaching sessions typically focus on the areas where the client wants the most support, allowing the process to adapt to individual needs.
+Coaching sessions typically center on the areas where the client wants the most support, allowing the process to adapt to individual needs.

 Career Transition Coaching

 Early coaching sessions often focus on exploring interests, transferable skills, values, and professional needs.
 From there, a transition strategy is developed.
-This may include upskilling or training plans, job search strategy, networking activities, resume or CV development, and interview preparation.
+This may include upskilling or training plans, job search strategies, networking activities, resume or CV development, and interview preparation.

 Professional Development Coaching